 Funds and accounts that primarily hold equities or corporate or sovereign bonds are subject to our monitoring process.
-On average, between 3% and 11% of holdings (by number) are flagged, as of the end of August 20219, for additional review.
+On average, between 2% and 7% of holdings (by number) are flagged, as of 28 April 2023, for additional review.
 We recognize that ESG transparency is important; clients value being shown how the process works in practice.
-Therefore, we have recently added fund-level disclosure of the results of our corporate monitoring process, disclosing which holdings are being flagged for in-depth review.
+Therefore, we have fund-level disclosure of the results of our corporate monitoring process — where data is available — disclosing which holdings are being flagged for in-depth review.

 Because third-party ratings are increasingly used across the market, it is helpful to understand this “market view” of a company and why our view may differ.
-Our clients are using third-party ESG tools, such as those provided by Morningstar or MSCI, which score the holdings in portfolios.
+Many of our clients use third-party ESG tools, such as those provided by Morningstar or MSCI, which score the holdings in portfolios.
 We are committed to providing transparency and disclosure of our monitoring results, consistent with how our clients may be reviewing their portfolios for other performance metrics.

 Monitoring strengthens the other elements in the process

-Our ESG integration process is rooted in investment materiality and that enhances The Capital System.
+Our ESG integration process is rooted in investment materiality and enhances our investment approach, The Capital System.
 Monitoring is an important part of how we do this.
 We are also committed to driving ongoing improvement in all areas of our process, and monitoring is no exception.
 We review our corporate monitoring process on a regular basis to ensure it remains fit for purpose and flags material issues for deeper research.
-As ESG data grow and mature over time, we will continue to drive our process forward.
+As ESG data grows and mature over time, we will continue to drive our process forward.

-1. Certain holdings are currently not covered by third-party monitoring providers
+* Certain holdings are currently not covered by third-party monitoring providers.